EXCLUSIVE-S&P, Markit finalists for $1 bln-plus Barclays index unit -sources

 NEW YORK, Sept 9 Index provider Standard & Poor's and financial information services provider Markit Ltd have emerged as final bidders for Barclays Plc's index business, which could fetch more than $1 billion, according to people familiar with the matter.

-The British bank has narrowed the list of bidders to McGraw Hill Financial Inc's S&P Dow Jones Indices and Markit after an auction that also drew interest from several parties including MSCI Inc and Bloomberg LP, the people said on Tuesday.
+The British bank has narrowed the list of bidders to S&P and Markit after an auction that also drew interest from several parties including MSCI Inc and Bloomberg LP, the people said on Tuesday.

 Barclays, which launched the long-anticipated auction of its Index, Portfolio and Risk Solutions (IPRS) business this summer, could conclude the process within weeks, the people added, asking not to be named because the matter is private.